weigert/TinyEngine/README.md

 Note that some examples rely on features introduced in OpenGL4+, meaning that the required version of GLSL will not be available.
 All example programs are reduced to the **minimum necessary version**.

+#### Shipping Resources

+TinyEngine supports the embedded shipping of resources in executables in a native way.
+It does this by utilizing [c-embed](https://github.com/weigert/c-embed) and desiging file-loading structures to use an `<stdio.h>` style interface.
+To ship your resources (i.e. shaders, images, .obj files) as embedded in the executable, use the `c-embed` style make rule as follows:

+	DAT = resource			#resource directory to embed (e.g. /shader/) .PHONY: embedded
+	embedded: CEF = $(shell c-embed $(DAT)) c-embed.o -include /usr/local/include/c-embed.h -DCEMBED_TRANSLATE
+	embedded:
+		$(CC) main.cpp $(CF) $(LF) -lTinyEngine $(TINYOS) $(TINYLINK) -o main ${CEF}

+For a working example, read the `c-embed` documentation and see the TinyEngine examples.
+All examples have been provided with an embedded rule.
+Running `make all` results in relative path dependency, while running `make embedded` embeds the resource folder as a virtual filesystem while the code remains entirely unchanged.

 ### Dependencies / Installation

 Currently TinyEngine has only been tested on linux (Ubuntu 18 LTS, Fedora 33) and MacOS.
 It would be possible to port to windows, but I lack a dedicated windows development environment to reliably port it.
 I might do this in the future.